spiral/docs/application/views.md

 }
 ```

-> For example you can create html prettyfier.
+> For example you can create html prettify processor.

 ## Accessing Container inside view
-In some cases you might need to get access to your models or services from a view source.
-Since, by default, spiral renders your view files inside `NativeView` class you are given ability to access container using `$this->container` property.
+In some cases you might want to get access to your models or services from a view source without passing it's by reference in every render method.
+Since, by default, spiral renders your view files inside `Spiral\Views\Engines\Native\NativeView` class you are given ability to access container using `$this->container` property.

 ```php
 Hello world, <?= $name ?>!